-The difference between a modern and traditional marketer is clear.
-Whereas the traditional marketer mainly aims to increase customer awareness, the modern marketers’ job is to build customer engagement.
+The difference between a modern and a conventional marketer is clear.
+Whereas the conventional marketer mainly aims to increase customer awareness, the modern marketers’ job is to build customer engagement.

-In this blog post, I intend to help you decide if it is possible to recruit a modern marketer at all.
-For it to be possible, there need to be candidates out there whom truly understand and adapt to the shift in customer buying behaviour.
+In this article, I intend to help you decide if it is possible to recruit a modern marketer at all.
+For it to be possible, there need to be candidates out there who truly understand and adapt to the shift in customer buying behaviour.
 As you might have guessed, I have my doubts.

 The modern marketer

 Many times, I’ve been asked to give a second opinion on marketing candidates in the final recruitment stage.
 Attending the last rounds of interviews, it becomes clear that many organisations have the wrong idea of the concept of modern marketing.
 A common mistake is that recruiters still get flattered by candidates with a proven track record of activities driving awareness to a brand.